 The Curriculum is extended by a myriad of extra-curricular activities, visiting workshops and external visits.
 These encourage the girls to discover interests and aptitudes which augment their academic strengths.
 Our girls enjoy considerable success at their ongoing schools and thereafter at university and in life.

-Emphasis is placed not only on academic, sporting and artistic ability but on manners and consideration to others.
+Emphasis is placed not only on academic, sporting and artistic ability but also on manners and consideration to others.

 The ability to communicate ideas and feelings clearly, effectively and with confidence.
 A love of reading with the ability both to comprehend and to question the text.
 These are qualities that our English teaching is designed to foster.